spkwap/image_inpainting/README.md

 - Upload images
 - Draw masks on images
-- Repaint images using a neural network model
+- Repaint images using a neural network model from https://github.com/MADF-inpainting/Pytorch-MADF

 ## Installation